photo by Cottonbro Studio for Pexels

 Nobody who isn’t a medical professional has the right to access your medical records without your consent, barring if you make an insurance claim.
 But of course if you go see an NHS talk therapist then any doctor or specialist you see through the NHS will see this in your file.

 If the thought of such an invasion of privacy makes you anxious, then rest assured that if you book therapy privately it does not go on your medical record.
 The only reason it would would be if you booked with a psychiatrist and decided to go on medication.
 Most psychiatrists want to confer with your GP about this.

 The NHS, on the other hand, will give you the type of therapy they feel best.
 And they tend to use a limited variety of therapies, veering toward shorter-term, cost effective therapies, like cognitive behavioural therapy (CBT).

 A counsellor, psychotherapist, or counselling psychologist in the UK does not have the power to prescribe medication.
 If you need medication you will be referred to a psychiatrist.
-Even if you book a psychiatrist privately, they usually want to contact your GP and let him or her know you are taking medication.
+Even if you book a private psychiatrist, they usually want to contact your GP and let him or her know you are taking medication.

 The NHS does not easily recognise all mental health conditions like, say, America.
 A key example here is adult ADHD.
 While treatment on the NHS is now available, getting to it is notoriously difficult.
 Many GPs are still loathe to recognise adult ADHD as a real problem and might simply refuse to refer you one of the limited ADHD psychiatrists or centres available.
-If you are one of the lucky ones who gets referred, the waitlists are extremely long, and there is no self-referral.
+If you are one of the lucky ones who gets referred, the waitlists are extremely long, even over two years.

 The NHS is a great resource for many people and it is wonderful it exists.
-But if you can afford it, private therapy does offer more options and privacy.
+But if you can afford it, private therapy does offer far more options and privacy.
 It can feel less rushed and be in nicer offices.
 Plus there is no limit on how many sessions you can choose to have.